-The Company completed its annual assessment for all reporting units with goodwill for fiscal 2011 and determined, after assessing the totality of the qualitative factors, that it is more likely than not that the fair value of the reporting unit is greater than its carrying amount.
-Accordingly there was no indication of impairment and the two-step goodwill impairment test was not performed.
-The Company did not recognize any goodwill impairment losses in fiscal years 2011, 2010 or 2009.
+The Company completed its annual assessment for all reporting units with goodwill for fiscal 2012 and determined, after assessing the totality of the qualitative factors, that it is more likely than not that the fair value of each reporting unit is greater than its respective carrying amount.
+Accordingly there was no indication of impairment of goodwill for any of the Company's reporting units and the two-step goodwill impairment test was not performed.
+The Company did not recognize any goodwill impairment losses in fiscal years 2012, 2011 or 2010.